 Find more details about sustainability measures in this article.

-No. A Whole Building Life Cycle Analysis concluded that even with the carbon emission created by the demolition of the 1993 addition, and from the new steel and concrete construction, the renovation and expansion is the greenest option and the most cost-effective way to create a greener building.
+No. Three Whole Building Life Cycle Analyses conducted in 2021, 2023, and 2024, concluded that even with the carbon emission created by the demolition of the 1993 addition, and from the new steel and concrete construction, the renovation and expansion is the greenest option and the most cost-effective way to create a greener building.
 In addition to eliminating the use of fossil fuels, we have chosen the most environmentally and cost-effective materials, and are reusing as many materials as possible, to ensure the embodied emissions of the new construction are as low as possible within our budget.

 Find more details about sustainability measures in this article.

-No. The Library will operate out of temporary location while construction takes place.
+No. Starting in July, the Library will operate out of a temporary location at 101 University Drive, next door to the Post Office, while construction takes place.
 In fact, remaining open is required by the MBLC.
-The cost of moving and temporary quarters is already built into the budget.
-Details about operations at the temporary location will be posted once construction plans are finalized.
+The cost of moving and temporary quarters is built into the project budget.

 Yes.
 The Woodbury Room will be expanded but will retain the names of generous donors who funded its renovation.
 The Burnett Gallery will be more visible and accessible than in its present location.
 Both will be part of the garden-level Humanities Center.

-All components of the Humanities Center are existing parts of the renovation and expansion plans, including Special Collections storage and exhibit areas, new space for our Burnett Art Gallery; and additional, flexible space for internal and community-based programming, including after-hours access.
-The largest of 24 NEH Infrastructure and Capacity Building Challenge Grants given nationwide, the NEH grant will leverage funds for these garden level facilities.
+All components of the Humanities Center are existing parts of the renovation and expansion plans, including Special Collections storage and exhibit areas, visible space for our Burnett Art Gallery, and additional, flexible space for internal and community-based programming, including after-hours access.
+This garden level space will provide a permanent, public and visible home for the Civil War Tablets.
+A rare example of inclusion, the names of Native American, European American and African American people who served in the Union Army are engraved in the marble tablets.

 We did!
 In November 2021, 65% of voters approved our Town Council’s decision to authorize funds to renovate and expand the Jones Library.
 However, the MBLC requires our Town to authorize total allowable costs for the project, not simply the Town’s share.
 In December 2023, the Town Council approved borrowing for the estimated total cost.
 In April 2024, the construction bid exceeded this cost cap.
-Successfully re-bid in Fall 2024, the project awaits historic preservation approvals before construction can begin.
+Successfully re-bid in Fall 2024, construction will begin in June 2025.

 Many things!
 Contribute money.
 Help us fundraise.
-Contact your Town Councilors to express your support for continuing to move ahead with the renovation and expansion project.
 Host a gathering to introduce us to others who need to learn about the project.
 Respond to rumors with facts.
 Use your time and skills to volunteer with us.
 Become an ambassador for the Jones Library Capital Campaign and help us build together.

 The Friends of the Jones Libraries are asking everyone who is able to join in this historic effort to revitalize one of the most important components of Amherst’s civic infrastructure.